 Jan Berriman has a passion for feminism and women’s rights (her feminist hero is the notorious RBG) – as well as good company, good wine and great food!

 Jan has over twenty years’ experience at executive level within not for profit organisations, including the establishment and development of two new, highly successful organisations.

 She has worked in the housing and homelessness sector in remote, rural and inner urban contexts delivering housing and support programs.
 Jan is an accomplished property development manager and innovative thinker in organisational development and growth and has a strong commitment to transparency and accountability.

-Director, Service Delivery
+Director, Service Development and Delivery

 Advanced Diploma Community Sector Management

 Shannon has held senior leadership roles in both the government and non government sectors for over 30 years and has a strong commitment to social justice and a passionate interest in regional service delivery and linking teams across distance.